 In the following months we expect new and exciting news regarding the usage of the application in different types of situations and scenarios, such as cultural or sports events, engaging both professionals and amateurs in the collaborative production of news.

-This blog post was written by MOG Technologies team.
+This blog post was written by MOG Technologies team in March 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >